Hollesley Bay is a prison and young offender institution (YOI) for men over 18 in Woodbridge, Suffolk.

 Release on Temporary Licence (ROTL), when men spend time in the community before release, is part of this.
 This can be daily (to a placement in the local community) or weekly (spending time with family) and then monthly when men can go home for up to 4 nights.

-Once approved for ROTL, residents can apply for paid work through vacancies with employers that work with the prison or they can find their own work.
+Once approved for ROTL, prisoners can apply for paid work through vacancies with employers that work with the prison or they can find their own work.
 Paid workers contribute a percentage of their wages to the victims fund.

 Organisations Hollesley Bay works with